Tiyo98/farewell-cue-collection/Farewell.md

   ![cue](https://media.discordapp.net/attachments/752203178715644024/933909670446387260/unknown.png)
   ![cue](https://media.discordapp.net/attachments/752203178715644024/933910227252838440/unknown.png)
   \
-  Do a tiny jump when you're between the two spinners and upright when you're in line with the background pillar.
-Also have to be pretty low before the upright, roughly when the feet touches the spinners.
+  Do a fullheight jump when you're between the two spinners and upright when you're past the background pillar and nearly touch the spinner below you.
   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/933912477618561054/unknown.png)
   \
-  Hit the spring low and fast fall and buffer a climbjump.
+  Hit the spring low and hold downright to fast fall and buffer a climbjump.
 Upright dash when you're past the bottom spinner and uprgiht demo when you're close to the right wall with spinners.
 The jump timing for the cornerkick will feel weird as you slide under the wall but just make sure to input the jump slightly later than you think.
  </details>

   <details>